 The copy explains the features in a way that readers can understand.
 Promotional content can be salesy, as long as it doesn’t aggravate and turn away the user.

-Somewhere along the buyer’s journey, users will want to be converted into customers.
-There are two main sale techniques we use: hard-sells and soft-sells.
+Somewhere along the buyer's journey, users will want to be converted into customers.
+There are two main sales techniques we use: hard-sells and soft-sells.

 Hard-sell copy is more aggressive.
-It’s goal is to push the user to take a desired action (or convert).
+Its goal is to push the user to take the desired action (or convert).